slawekzachcial/aws-athena-saml/README.md

 which for JDBC connection is `http://localhost:7890/athena`.
 We will explain the details in the [JDBC Driver Trick](#jdbc-driver-trick) section below.

-Our SAML users are defined in [aws-authsources.php](aws-authsources.php):
+Our SAML users are defined in [idp/authsources.php](idp/authsources.php):
 `user1` has federated access to AWS and `user2` has not.

 The federated access for `user1` is accomplished by sending 2 attributes in